Sainte-Geneviève-de-Berthier: History

-Originally, the territory were Sainte-Geneviève-de-Berthier currently sit was known as Berthier, en haut.
-On July 1, 1849. the municipality of Berthier numéro un was created, which consisted of most of the current D'Autray RCM.
-In 1852, the future town of Berthierville (then known only as Berthier) split from the municipality and on July 1, 1855, the municipality disband entirely, creating 8 new town: Saint-Antoine-de-la-Valtrie, L'Isle-du-Pads, Saint-Barthélemi, Saint-Joseph-de-Lanoraie, Saint-Gabriel-de-Brandon, Sainte-Elizabeth, Saint-Cuthbert and Berthier-en-Haut, which, on March 13, 1969, changed its name to the current Sainte-Geneviève-de-Berthier in honor of Saint Genevieve the patroness saint of Paris.
+Originally, the territory where Sainte-Geneviève-de-Berthier currently sits was known as Berthier, en haut.
+On July 1, 1849. the municipality of Berthier Numéro Un was created, which consisted of most of the current D'Autray RCM.
+In 1852, the future town of Berthierville (then known only as Berthier) split from the municipality and on July 1, 1855, the municipality disbanded entirely, creating 8 new ones: Saint-Antoine-de-la-Valtrie, L'Isle-du-Pads, Saint-Barthélemi, Saint-Joseph-de-Lanoraie, Saint-Gabriel-de-Brandon, Sainte-Elizabeth, Saint-Cuthbert and Berthier-en-Haut, which, on March 13, 1969, changed its name to the current Sainte-Geneviève-de-Berthier in honor of Saint Genevieve the patroness saint of Paris.

+In 1962, Berthierville Town annexed part of Sainte-Geneviève-de-Berthier.

+On November 17, 2012, the Parish Municipality of Sainte-Geneviève-de-Berthier changed status to become a regular municipality.